Application Fee Waiver

 If paying the application fee would cause unusual financial hardship for you or your family, you may be eligible for a waiver.
 Requesting a fee waiver will not disadvantage your candidacy in any way.

-- Select “yes” in response to the fee waiver question within the fee/fee waiver section of the Common Application.
-Your college or guidance counselor must approve your fee waiver request electronically through the Common App or via email.
+- Select "yes" in response to the fee waiver question within the fee/fee waiver section of the Common Application.
+Your school counselor must approve your fee waiver request electronically through the Common App or via email.

 - Select "yes" in response to the pre-approved fee waiver question within the Dartmouth Questions section of the Common App.